hulksunil/Shoe_Store/README.md

 All products are loaded from products.json into the table displayed on the screen.

+The name,description, brand, size, location and pictures for a product are shown in a row in the table.
+The pictures use a carousel so they can be navigated through.

 You can create new products by entering the values into the form.

+### Uploading multiple pictures

+Click on the file chooser button to select your images.
+You can choose multiple pictures to upload.

+Want to switch your pictures?
+Click on the button again to restart the selection.

+Choose cancel on the dialog to remove any photos that were chosen.

-### Edit and Delete
+### Delete and Edit

-Each product is created with an edit and delete button.
+Each product has their own designated edit and delete button.

 #### Delete